-Sales metrics: when, how, and why to track them
+Sales metrics: When, how, and why to track them

 It’s important to note that sales metrics are only truly valuable if your team is consistently collecting high-quality data.
 This is challenging (if not impossible) if your team still uses outdated, manual data collection methods, like spreadsheets or disparate tools.